fravan/olive/README.md

 Now update the file in `router.gleam` so the server sends back `Hello olive`, and voila!
 Your browser should refresh automatically after a quick rebuild and show you the new message 🎉

-Any updates to `src/my_project.gleam` will not work, as explained in the Caveats chapter.

 # Logging